alecthegeek/vale-tutorial/docs/index.md

 About Alec

-[Alec](https://github.com/alecthegeek/) is an IT geek who currently works as a Developer Advocate at [PaperCut Software](https://www.papercut.com/) in [Melbourne](https://en.wikipedia.org/wiki/Melbourne), Australia.
+[Alec](https://github.com/alecthegeek/) is an IT geek who currently works as a Developer Advocate in [Melbourne](https://en.wikipedia.org/wiki/Melbourne), Australia.
 He's been using computers since the late '70s (an ICL 2904 mainframe) and he was a MS-DOS batch file (and later UNIX shell) wizard.
 More recently Alec has been learning PowerShell, he always has Windows Terminal open with both a PowerShell and WSL2 Bash prompt available.
 Recently he installed VS Code on his ARM64 Chrome OS tablet

 <!-- markdownlint-disable MD026 -->
 ## What are the problems VCS solves and how?